2006 Canadian federal election: Results

 The election was held on January 23, 2006.
 The first polls closed at 7:00 p.m.
 ET (0000 UTC); Elections Canada started to publish preliminary results on its website at 10:00 p.m.
 ET as the last polls closed.
 Harper was reelected in Calgary Southwest, which he has held since 2002, ensuring that he had a seat in the new parliament.
 Shortly after midnight (ET) that night, incumbent Prime Minister Paul Martin conceded defeat, and announced that he would resign as leader of the Liberal Party.
 At 9:30 a.m. on January 24, Martin informed Governor General Michaëlle Jean that he would not form a government and intended to resign as Prime Minister.
 Later that day, at 6:45 p.m., Jean invited Harper to form a government.
 Martin formally resigned and Harper was formally appointed and sworn in as Prime Minister on February 6.
+Harper became the first leader of a political party to lead it to victory following a loss in the previous election since Wilfrid Laurier in 1896.

 Choosing not to take on the office of Leader of the Opposition, the first defeated Prime Minister who had retained his seat not to do so, Martin stepped down as parliamentary leader of his party on February 1, and the Liberal caucus appointed Bill Graham, MP for Toronto Centre and outgoing Defence Minister, as his interim successor.
 It was announced a month later that there would be a Liberal leadership convention later in the year, during which Stéphane Dion won the leadership of the Liberal Party.
 Martin continued to sit as a Member of Parliament representing LaSalle—Émard, the Montreal-area riding he had held since 1988, until his retirement in 2008.